 Telephone Number: (+44) 1380 814500 and Email: email@example.com

-You will be given a School email address and, during the School day, you will be able to use it.
-You are also able to use other email sites, such as yahoo and hotmail
+You will be given a School email address on arrival, and you are also able to access other email sites.

 Boarding House addresses

 The Manor – Junior boys and girls - Years 7-9 (First, Second and Third Form)

 Fitzmaurice House and Mercers House – Senior boys - Years 10-13 (Fourth, Fifth, Lower Sixth and Upper Sixth)

 Jeanne House and Evans House – Senior girls - Years 10-13 (Fourth, Fifth, Lower Sixth and Upper Sixth)